cybertraining-dsc/fa20-523-336/project/project.md

 | E.  | % of (-) missed earnings, where price decreases from open  |
 | F. | % of (-) missed earnings, where price decreases from the previous day’s close |

-Finds the likelihood of a stock’s price movement based on earnings results and stock trend

-The final set of calculations the software is performing looks at all parts of the stock and its trend.
+The final set of calculations the software is performing, looks at all parts of the stock and its trend.
 It identifies the likelihood of a stock price increasing due to (+) beat or (-) missed earnings, while it is in a specific type of trend reflective of the earnings direction.
 This can be used by investors to find stocks in an uptrend or downtrend, who also want to play the earnings direction and try to profit from it.

 | Calculation  | Description  |
 |---|---|